differencialx/decouplio/docs/resq.md

 ## Behavior

-When `resq` step is defined after allowed step then it will catch error with class specified in options and call handler method.
+When `resq` step is defined after allowed step then it will catch error with class specified in options and call handler method. `resq` applies only for step which is defined above.

 <details><summary><b>EXAMPLE (CLICK ME)</b></summary>
 <p>